Menu

 Judicial Appointments

-An individual must generally have at least ten years of experience as a lawyer before they can be appointed.
-Their qualifications will be carefully screened by a Judicial Advisory Committee.
-Both advisory committees and the pool of possible candidates they select should be gender–balanced and reflect the diversity of the members of the jurisdiction, including Indigenous peoples, persons with disabilities and members of minority communities.
+When a person applies to be a judge, a committee will carefully screen their qualifications.
+The applicant usually must be a lawyer for at least ten years before they can be appointed.
+Both the committee and the pool of possible candidates they select should be gender balanced.
+They should also reflect the diversity of the members of the jurisdiction.
+This includes Indigenous peoples, persons with disabilities and members of minority communities.

 • educational achievements